Spaces — Built-in Tools

 Rows have two different treatments in the list:

 - Credentialed rows open a Configure dialog for provider + API key + test.
-Web Search is the current credentialed built-in.
+Web Search and Web Extraction are credentialed built-ins.

 - Policy-gated rows open a read-only Info dialog.
-Their registration is controlled by tenant policy, template opt-in, and sometimes agent-level capability rows.
+Their registration is controlled by tenant policy, Space/runtime policy, platform-agent opt-in, and sometimes provisioning state.

-The catalog is defined in both the admin UI (as a hardcoded array) and backend capability/runtime code.
+The catalog is defined in both the Spaces UI and backend capability/runtime code.
 Extending the catalog requires code in both places so the UI, REST API, runtime config resolver, and runtime tool registration agree on the slug and configuration shape.

 Built-ins vs workspace skills